MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/filter-backlogs.md

 If you have many items listed in your product or portfolio backlog&mdash;and you want to focus on a subset of them&mdash;you can filter the set.

-The filter function is available from backlogs, sprint backlogs, queries, and the taskboard.
+The filter function is available from boards, backlogs, sprint backlogs, queries, and taskboards.
+For information on filtering Kanban boards, see [Filter your Kanban board](../boards/filter-kanban-board.md).

 ::: moniker range=">= azure-devops-2019"